guptasomnath/doQuery/CONTRIBUTING.md

-# Contributing to ReactPlayer
+# Contributing to doQuery

-Thanks for contributing to ReactPlayer!
+Thanks for contributing to doQuery!

 Running the demo locally is relatively easy: